DynamicsAndNeuralSystems/pyspi/docs/source/installation.rst

    You can safely install `pyspi` without first installing Octave but you will not have access to the `Integrated Information Theory` statistics, see :ref:`Using the toolkit without Octave`.

 While you can also install `pyspi` outside of a `conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ environment, it depends on a lot of user packages that may make managing dependencies quite difficult.
-So, we would also recommend installing `pyspi` in a conda environment.
+So we recommend installing `pyspi` in a conda environment.
 After `installing conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_, create a new environment for using the toolkit:

 .. code-block:: console